AToMPM/atompm/doc/overview.rst

 .. image:: img/user_interface.png
     :scale: 50

-The user interface of AToMPM consists of three areas: the *toolbar area*, contained in the *canvas area*, and the *console*.
-To bring up the console, in Google Chrome press the F12 key.
-These areas are explained in more details in the next sections.
+The user interface of AToMPM consists of three areas, which are explained in more details in the next sections.
+First is the *toolbar area* (also termed the *dock*), which contains the button and formalism toolbars.
+Second is the *canvas area* which displays the elements of the current model.
+Finally, there is the *console*, which may also appear in a separate window.

 Toolbars
 ^^^^^^^^